FAA-Accepted Repairs vs. DER Repairs. What’s the Difference?

 If your aircraft needs a large or costly repair, it may be beneficial to you to find an accepted DER repair.
 They are nearly always less costly than expensive replacements, and for most systems of an aircraft, they have quick turnarounds.
 Learn more about the DER process here, and contact Aereos to discuss your options.

-ACP and Atlas Aerospace are two Aereos companies that are FAA-certified 145 repair stations.
+ACP and Atlas Aerospace are two Aereos divisions that are FAA-certified 145 repair stations.
 ACP specializes in the development of FAA accepted repair solutions focused on high-value expendable components, while Atlas Aerospace specializes in the repair and overhaul of complex pneumatic, hydraulic, electro-mechanical, fuel and electronic components in support of airlines, MROs and OEMs from around the world.